webplatform/docs/Main_Page/index.md

     <div class="inner">
     <h3>[[html|HTML]]</h3>

-    <p>HTML is the main markup language of the Web, which we use to structure and give meaning to our web content.</p>
+    <p>Conceptual, tutorial, and reference materials for the main markup language of the web.</p>
     </div>

   </div>